COVID-19: Wear a Mask

-- Cloth face coverings must be made from washable fabric.
+- Masks must be made from washable fabric.

 - Choose a fabric that can handle high temperatures and bleach without shrinking or otherwise deforming.

-- The cloth face covering should be tolerant of expected amounts of moisture from breathing.
+- The mask should be tolerant of expected amounts of moisture from breathing.

 - Suggested materials: Outer layer tea cloth, inner layer of a microfleece to wick away moisture, and an inner tea cloth layer.
 Use an accordion fold to mimic a hospital mask as much as possible and use a fat woven shoelace type material to bind the sides (such as quilt binding).
 For straps, use elastic straps that loop behind the ears.